Mithreindeir/ctf-writeups/pico-ctf2018/sword/ReadMe.md

 };
 ```

 So we will set the name\_length to 8 so we can read 8 bytes from the got entry, set the weight to 0 because we don't need it, and overwrite the sword\_name with atoi@got.
-It is easier to parse the name from the hoo function instead of from the show\_sword function (you can use ..... as a delimeter for parsing for hoo).
-So I also overwrote
-the first swords function pointer to the hoo function for easy parsing.
+The hoo function is the function that is set to the function pointer, and it print's the swords name, just like the show\_sword function, but it is easier to parse the name out (you can just use "....." as a delimeter).
+So I also overwrote the first swords function pointer to the hoo function for easy parsing.

 I will give the full source at the end, but leak\_libc() just parses the hoo function output.
 ```python